 Face the facts

-Your little tubby buddy may be cute, but all that extra weight is unhealthy for him.
+It may look cute when a kitty is chubby, but the health outlook for a fat cat is actually quite dismal.
 Just like humans, extra weight puts cats at risk for many serious health problems.
 Diabetes mellitus, arthritis, heart and respiratory disease, high blood pressure, liver disease, skin problems, some forms of cancer and a shorter life span are just some of the risk factors that come with feline obesity.
-You love your cat and you want to keep him around as long as possible, so it's time to help him get healthy.
-But how do you know if your cat is overweight?
+You want to keep your cat around as long as possible — and extra weight on their frame isn't going to do them any favors.

 So what's a healthy weight?

-How does your cat measure up?
+Next Up: How does your cat measure up?